lucasprzm/crypto-vuejs-dacxi/README.md

 - [x] Show the current Bitcoin price in real time.
 - [x] Price updated on the screen without needing to refresh the browser.
 - [x] The customer can input a date and time and the application will present the Bitcoin price in the provided date and time.
+- [x] Create the application using Vue.js;
+- [x] Use whatever you prefer to style your code;
+- [x] Use the CoinGecko API Documentation as a source of both the bitcoin current price and the historical price;
+- [x] Responsive design.
+The application must look good on both small and big screens;
+- [x] Publish on Github Pages;
+- [ ] Use Tailwind as css in requirement 2;
+- [x] The application also presents the following coin prices: DACXI, ETH, ATOM, LUNA.
+For this bonus, the user also must be possible to search the historical price of any of those coins;
+- [x] Use CSS animations;
+- [ ] Automated Tests - Unit Tests (Jest) and/or E2E (Cypress ou Playwright);

 ## Framework and External Libs